JeremyJan/Megaphone/README.md

 Set Username - You can now set you're username to whatever you want

-App now stores you're username using SQLite and SharedPreferences
+App now stores your username using SQLite and SharedPreferences

 App now has a logo and is stylized

+Login verification - In the previous submission, as long as the string for the email appeared to be an email (contained an @ character) and the password was at least six characters long, the app let you move on into the app.
+Now there is a call to our webservices to validate the login information provided by the user.

+Chatheads - The chatroom has an icon next to each user's name in chat, based on the first letter of their chosen username.

+Shared Content - From the grouplist page, users can select a share option which prompts them to enter a phone number to share with.
+The dialog only accepts numerical input, the number must be an appropriate length.
+Once a number has been entered a premade text containing the user's currently chosen username is sent via sms to the number provided.

 ## Bugs and deficiencies

 Changing locations on the android studio emulator can cause a glitch where the list shows a negative percentage

-Send a text-message doesn't work on emulator
+Send a text-message doesn't work on emulator.
+Must be done on a device with real mobile service.

 A minimum sdk version of 21(Android 5.0) is now required due to multidex